Photo Gallery >

 Harpers Bazaar is a good source of outdoor clothing and camping accessories.

-Returning to Pickersleigh Road traffic lights we turned right into Richmond Road and then left at the far end to find St Matthias Church (see photo right).
+Returning to Pickersleigh Avenue traffic lights we turned right into Richmond Road and then left at the far end to find St Matthias Church (see photo right).

-The first Anglican church in Malvern Link was built in 1846, but was replaced by a larger structure in 1881 with generous financial help from Lord Beachamp of Madresfield Court.
+The first Anglican church in Malvern Link was built in 1846, but was replaced by a larger structure in 1881 with generous financial help from Lord Beauchamp of Madresfield Court.

 This large church has seating for 800.

-In the churchyard we saw the Link Boundary Stone which is thought to have originally lain at the junction of Pickersleigh Road with the Worcester Road.
+In the churchyard we saw the Link Boundary Stone which is thought to have originally lain at the junction of Pickersleigh Avenue with the Worcester Road.

 The plaque by The Link Stone reads,